RizwanMunawar/Cats-vs-dogs-classification-computer-vision-/README.md

 Stored Model <a href = "https://drive.google.com/file/d/1AtlKCOqGHTJjumfso62d8C9uSOHrC7nB/view?usp=sharing">Link</a><br>

 <b>Results:</b><br>
-Get 75% Accuracy on Validation Data with <b><i>epochs = 25</i></b>, but if you have gpu so you can achieve 95% accuracy with increase in number of epoches and dropout value<br>
+Achieved 75% Accuracy on Validation Data with <b><i>epochs = 25</i></b>, but if you have gpu so you can achieve 95% accuracy with increase in number of epoches and dropout value<br>

 <b>Colab Notebook:</b><br>
-Check omplete code from <A href = "https://colab.research.google.com/drive/1PDGmUerfGhi4-EIwd6MRTy5Ia1QI6PlC?usp=sharing">Link</a>
+Check complete code from <A href = "https://colab.research.google.com/drive/1PDGmUerfGhi4-EIwd6MRTy5Ia1QI6PlC?usp=sharing">Link</a>